Who we are

 Professor and Viticulture Extension Specialist, Oregon State University

 Patty is co-director leading the outreach, social science, and economics group.
 The team is working on documenting current industry practices, understanding nutrient management needs, determining economics of nutrient management, and adoption of new technologies.
-She is also serving as a collaborator on vineyard field trials in Oregon.
+She is also a collaborator on vineyard field trials in Oregon.
 This work relates to her applied viticulture and outreach work in Oregon and continues her research on vineyard sustainability and grower decision-making.

 Faculty website